Hyvät herrat: Guests

 In each episode of the series, a Finnish politician or other public figure appeared as themselves.
+Guests included senior political leaders such as ministers and presidents.

+According to show writer Lasse Lehtinen, politicians actively sought to appear on the programme, and only a few, such as Paavo Väyrynen, declined invitations.
 Although the characters Paukku and Tollo often ridiculed their guests, there was no shortage of participants, as the programme offered media publicity and an opportunity to present personal views on a popular television show.
 In this way, real politics and the screenwriters' satire were interwoven in Hyvät herrat.
-Guests included senior political leaders, such as ministers.
-According to Lasse Lehtinen, one of the writers, politicians actively sought to appear on the programme, and only a few, such as Paavo Väyrynen, declined invitations.

-Prime Minister Esko Aho took part in the filming of an episode but ultimately decided not to allow it to be broadcast.
-Russian diplomat Viktor Vladimirov had also agreed to appear but cancelled a day before recording; he was replaced at short notice by writer and politician Jörn Donner.
+Esko Aho, former Prime Minister of Finland, took part in the filming of an episode but ultimately decided not to allow it to be broadcast.
+Russian diplomat Viktor Vladimirov had also agreed to appear but cancelled a day before recording; he was replaced on short notice by writer and politician Jörn Donner.

-President of Finland Mauno Koivisto was scheduled to appear in an episode to play volleyball with Tollo for the Sikariporras team.
+The President of Finland, Mauno Koivisto, was scheduled to appear in an episode to play volleyball with Tollo for the Sikariporras team.
 However, on the eve of filming, government negotiations were taking place.
-To blur the line between fact and fiction, director Pertti Melasniemi sent Tollo with a film crew to the negotiations to provide commentary.
-When newspapers reported the following day that Tollo had participated in government formation, the Office of the President indicated that Koivisto would not take part in the programme.
+In order to blur the line between fact and fiction, director Pertti Melasniemi sent Tollo with a film crew to the negotiations to provide commentary.
+When newspapers reported the following day that Tollo had participated in the government's formation, the Office of the President indicated that Koivisto would not take part in the programme.
 Melasniemi later suggested that Koivisto would therefore never be seen in the series.